satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 }

+diff. abstract class and interface real life

+1) Abstract class can have abstract and non-abstract methods.

+Interface can have only abstract methods.
+Since Java 8, it can have default and static methods also.

+2) Abstract class doesn't support multiple inheritance.

+Interface supports multiple inheritance.

+3) Abstract class can have final, non-final, static and non-static variables.

+Interface has only static and final variables.

+4) Abstract class can provide the implementation of interface.

+Interface can't provide the implementation of abstract class.

+5) The abstract keyword is used to declare abstract class.

+The interface keyword is used to declare interface.

+6) An abstract class can extend another Java class and implement multiple Java interfaces.

+An interface can extend another Java interface only.

+7) An abstract class can be extended using keyword "extends".

+An interface can be implemented using keyword "implements".

+8) A Java abstract class can have class members like private, protected, etc.

+Members of a Java interface are public by default.

+9)Example:
+public abstract class Shape{
+public abstract void draw();
+}
+Example:
+public interface Drawable{
+void draw();
+}

-diff. abstract class and interface real life what are the new fatuer of java 8 diff map and flatmap anonoumus arry and inter class
+what are the new fatuer of java 8 diff map and flatmap anonoumus arry and inter class